Moving On Group

 - Lymphoedema awareness

-- Body image and sexuality
+- Relationships, body image, and sexuality

-Feedback / review
+Feedback and review

 Moving on:

-- Course review / managing setbacks
+- Course review and managing setbacks

 - Evaluation